OpenData-tu/documentation/05a-Units.md

 This implementation has some advantages but also some disadvantages.
 In this section we want to take a closer look to both sides.

 As we force the user to use our main unit, we can be sure, that all data in the database is of the same unit for a measurement type.
-Of course we cannot enforce that the user does convert measurements correctly or at all, but this would be considered as a faulty import, which in the end is the responsibility of the user.
+Of course we cannot enforce that the user does indeed convert measurements correctly or at all, but this would be considered as a faulty import, which in the end is the responsibility of the user.
 Of course an assessment of the correctness of data would be nice, but this is also hard to achieve and not within the scope of our project.

 Our approach of having a curated list means some management overhead and possible longer implementation effort for the user if a unit conversion he or she needs is not yet available.
 Given the vast number of units in general and the lack of standardization in the way sensors report their data, giving a lot of latitude to the user to specify the units and the necessary conversions seems like the only reasonable way in which to approach the issue.